bonn0062/GSoD/absolute_beginners_outline.rst

   - What are the attributes of an array?

 - What’s the difference between a Python List and a NumPy array?

+  - While a Python list can contain different data types within a single list, all of the elements in a NumPy array should be homogenous.
+The mathematicl operations that are meant to be performed on arrays wouldn't be possible if the arrays weren't homogenous.

   - Why use NumPy?

+    - NumPy arrays are faster and more compact than Python lists.
+An array consumes less memory and is convenient to use.
+NumPy uses much less memory to store data and it provides a mechanism of specifying the data types, which allow the code to be optimisted even further.

 - How do you know the shape and size of an array?